Sefdine/BigData_Mastadon/README.md

     + Répartir les publications en fonction de leur langue
     + Compter le nombre de publications avec des contenus multimédias joints
     + Identifier les balises les plus fréquemment utilisées

+### What is Mastodon ?
+Mastodon is an open-source social media.
+It offers a comprehensive API (Application Programming Interface) that allows developers to interact with various aspects of the platform.
+Here's a brief summary of what the Mastodon API encompasses:

+- Mastodon's API provides secure authentication methods, allowing developers to implement secure user authentication and access control.

+- The API enables the management of user accounts, including user profile data, preferences, and settings.

+- Developers can create, retrieve, and manage toots (Mastodon's equivalent of tweets) through the API, including features like posting, fetching, and deleting toots.

+- The API allows access to notifications, enabling developers to fetch and manage notifications such as mentions, likes, and reposts.

+- Mastodon's API provides access to various timelines, including the home timeline, local timeline, and federated timeline, allowing developers to retrieve and interact with posts from different timelines.

+- The API facilitates interactions between users, including following/unfollowing users, liking toots, and reposting (boosting) content.

+- Mastodon's API supports search functionality, enabling users to search for specific content, users, or hashtags within the Mastodon network.

+- The API offers streaming capabilities, allowing developers to implement real-time updates for activities such as new toots, notifications, and other interactions.

+- Mastodon's API provides information about instances and federation, enabling developers to retrieve data about instances, their policies, and the federated network of instances.